raftAtGit/Postvayler/README.md

 ### Transparent Persistence for POJO's (Plain Old Java Objects)

-*This library is still under development.
-At the moment, it's at the 'Proof of Concept' state.
-All contributions and feedback are welcome.
-Have a look at [todo list](Postvayler/doc/todo.txt) for tasks waiting.*
+*This library is deprecated.
+Please use the successor of this library [Chainvayler](https://github.com/raftAtGit/Chainvayler) with same and more functionality.*

 ---
 ### Introduction